 May was when we were doing our hurricane prep and some wedding expenses continued, including plane tickets which we purchased in June.
 So I believe it was all necessary, we weren't throwing money away, it just looks a little spendy without some context.

 In graph form, you can see the averages of Total Spending and what I call Normal Spending (without those pesky one-time expenses).
 As you might expect, the overall spending is quite variable, while the normal spending is more steady.
 I put the averages in there as well because month-to-month things can change quite a bit.

 The Normal Spending is falling right into what we budgeted for, even a bit low - the average is running about $3400/mo vs. a budget of $3700.
 But that should be expected - these are mostly "knowns", the normal recurring expenses everyone has.
-And as for the "less knowns", in the first half of the year we have spent about 60% of our (annual) budget for all those oddball expenses.
-We're probably not nailing it on this part considering the upcoming wedding, but remember we're really new at this!
+And as for the "less knowns", in the first half of the year we have spent about 80% of our (annual) budget for all those oddball expenses.
+We're not nailing it in this area considering the upcoming wedding, but remember we're really new at this!
 We'll get better and honestly we're not far off as it is.

 That's today's lesson in retirement planning - plan ahead, but also plan for the unexpected.
 If you expect it, it's in the budget (well, it should be) but you also have to plan for those things you didn't foresee.
 You don't know what they are, but you know something will hit.
 I missed the mark on some of this, but we're not doing bad for the first half-year after settling here in Vieques.
 In fact, we're pretty pleased.